BOAT COLLAR FITTINGS

 - Strap the Collar into the correct position.

-- Mark the Collar by poking it with a screw through the fixing holes (indicates where the internal plate needs to go).
+- Mark the Collar by stabbing it with a thinner drill bit through the fixing holes (indicates where the internal plate needs to go).

 STEP 3 - remove Collar and hammer in plates